codeplea/minctest-lua/README.md

 - Has assertion for checking float equality.
 - Released under the zlib license - free for nearly any use.

+## Installation

+You can either copy `minctest.lua` into your project, or if you use luarocks run `luarocks install minctest`.

 ## Example

 ```lua